{/*

 BLAB

-People in the video chat could drop out at their convenience while other people could join to replace them.
-Additionally, BLAB gave people the option of recording and downloading the conversation, which was a favorite feature of the content creators who were active on YouTube and other such platforms.
+People in the video chat could drop out at their convenience while others could join to replace them.
+Additionally, BLAB allowed people to record and download the conversation, which was a favorite feature of the content creators who were active on YouTube and other such platforms.

-Closing Reason(s): In an August 13, 2016 post on Medium, Shaan Puri declared BLAB to be dead, stating “Most live streams suck.”
-This was the primary reason for them closing the BLAB doors, in addition to the fact that more people were interested in using BLAB to make friends and hang out than companies or individuals were interested in using BLAB to create content.
+Closing Reason(s): In an August 13, 2016, post on Medium, Shaan Puri declared BLAB to be dead, stating, “Most live streams suck.”
+This was the primary reason for them closing the BLAB doors, in addition, more people were interested in using BLAB to make friends and hang out than companies or individuals were interested in using BLAB to create content.

 Wrap-up

-All of these failures provide innumerable lessons that cannot be taught any other way.
-It’s the tough love we need from time-to-time in order to achieve and become more successful.
+These failures provide innumerable lessons that cannot be taught any other way.
+They’re the tough love we need from time to time to achieve and become more successful.
 The perfect example is that these failures didn’t stop a single one of these founders.
-They still went out into the world to try to make it a better place - one startup at a time.
+They still went out into the world to try to make it a better place—one startup at a time.